couchbase/service-broker/README.md

 Any code that is added (and not auto-generated) should be covered by testing.

-See below for addtional testing of examples.
+See below for additional testing of examples.

 ### Testing Example Submissions

-Examples define sample configurations for a specifc applications.
+Examples define sample configurations for a specific applications.
 Acceptance tests provide end-to-end testing of the service broker and for acceptance and system testing.
 These tests also aid in testing the installation documentation and ensure all configuration works.
 Acceptance tests are not automated as part of continuous integration, but you will be expected to test and confirm your submissions work.